Fixing the Experience: Enhancing Usabilty, Customer Value, & Emotional Connection

 Applying Human-Centered Processes: I strongly emphasize that designing for better understanding comes from applying proven iterative human-centered design processes and methods that solve these challenges.
 My approach is rooted in applying a user-centered lens to product, service, and system experience planning and delivery.

-Beyond Features to Experiences: Instead of competing solely on features, Movotiv helps organizations understand the power, methods, and value of "Designing to Enable Experiences".
+Beyond Features to Experiences: Instead of competing solely on features, let’s educate your organization on the power, methods, and value of "Designing to Enable Experiences".
 This shift means the product is the experience, and the experience is the company.
 When the design enables clear, useful, and emotionally fulfilling experiences, drivers are more likely to understand and value their vehicle.

 Expertise on such topics can come at a premium.
 Are you working with the best research, (physical & digital) design, fabrication and production suppliers in the industry?